 You may wish to contribute some of your available funds to a worthwhile project in another department or move transactions within your department.
-These transfers can be accomplished by notifying Joyce or Doris in writing (email is fine).
+These transfers can be accomplished by notifying Joyce or Jessica in writing (email is fine).
 You must supply the dollar amount, both account numbers, purpose of the transfer, your name and signature (if in writing) and date.
 Please note: the transfer request must originate from the person receiving the charge.

 Preparation of new budgets

-Department heads are sent requests in winter, due back to the President’s Staff member in March and ultimately to the Business Office.
+Department heads are sent requests in winter, due back to the President’s staff member in March and ultimately to the business office.
 The request package will include forms for student wages, computer equipment and software, personnel additions or promotions, and non-compensation expense accounts.

 Approval of new budgets